 Andrew Beck – Intubating sick kids – small holes, big problems

 Putting a piece of plastic in a kid’s airway should be easy.
 But we know from studies out of Melbourne that we only do it sometimes.
 And when we do, we should be better at it.
 We know we are better at intubating children outside of the theatre environment than intubating adults.
 But data from the APRICOT ( Anaesthesia PRactice In Children: Observational Trial) study showed that anaesthetists are not infallible either, with critical respiratory events occurring in 3.1% of routine cases in Europe.

 Natalie May – It’s not okay: Culture, communication and conversations in critical care

 Despite a minor technical glitch, Nat remained calm and helped provide a voice for the unspoken voices, arguably the most critical voices, in the room.
 I won’t spoil her message, but you can read all about it over on St Emlyn’s.

 Johnny Millar – I’m the Decider

-Of course, we couldn’t have done any of this without the faith of Chris Nickson, Oli Flower and Roger Harris.
-On a more practical level I’d like to express my heartfelt thanks to Tessa Davis, Nat May, Tim Horeczko (sorely missed) and Tom Rozen.
+Of course, we couldn’t have done this without the faith of Chris Nickson, Oli Flower and Roger Harris.
+On a more practical level, I’d like to express my heartfelt thanks to Tessa Davis, Nat May, Tim Horeczko (sorely missed) and Tom Rozen.
 Finally, I must save my largest heap of gratitude for my wife, Tess, for allowing me to come whilst she stayed with the girls.